 Check out these recent articles, podcasts, and book recommendations handpicked by the WoVeN team.

 This New York Times article highlights K.V.
-Switzer, the woman who became famous when she hid her gender and was the first woman to complete the male-only Boston marathon in 1967.
+Switzer, the women who became famous when she hid her gender and was the first woman to complete the male-only Boston marathon in 1967:

 What the Science Says